bmorenus/Othello/README.md

 4. Enter you player information, indicate whether you would like user hints and select your game difficulty.
 Please read AI.txt for a full description of the different game difficulties and the mechanics behind them.

+## AI Implementation

+The AI in this Othello game operates on three separate difficult levels: easy, intermediate, and hard.
+This section details the move selection criteria of each difficulty level:

+    Easy: The easy AI difficult selects a random move from the list of legal moves presented to the move selection function of the Computer class.
+        This represents the most basic selection criteria, not using any type of critera for selecting a particular move except for random chance.

+    Intermediate: The intermediate AI selects a move based on a greedy algorithm implementation.
+This algorithm examines each legal move available to the computer AI on a given turn and identifies the move that flips the most tiles of the human player.
+Once the legal move with the highest flips is identified, that move is selected and executed.

+    Hard: The hard AI implements a type of minimax algorithm that attempts to maximize the end-game tiles of the computer while minimizing the end game tiles of the player.
+It accomplishes this by implementing a mutally recursive algorithm that examines all possible game boards produced by all possible legal moves to a pre-determined recursive-depth that is set based on available computation time.
+At each level of recursion, the algorithm selects a 'best move' based on several criteria further detailed in ai.txt

+        After the existence of each condition is identified, the legal move's associated move_value attribute is adjusted accordingly based on floating point values assigned to each condition.
+These values subsequently adjust the overall move_value attribute of the legal move.
+        The legal move is then compared with every other legal move that exists at that respective recursion depth and the 'best move' is returned.
+        The best legal move is then compared to the other best legal moves at a higher recursion depth where the best_move variable is further calibrated.
+Once the recursion is complete, a final best_move is returned and executed by the computer AI.